Decisions are made in the Council every day. These decisions are about all sorts of things, including how we provide services, and raise taxes.

 The officer delegation scheme (in Part 3 of the constitution) sets out which officers can make decisions, and which decisions they can make.
 An officer who can take decisions under the delegation scheme may authorise other officers to make these decisions on their behalf.
 This is known as sub-delegation.

 Each Director has a sub-delegation scheme which sets out which officers may take decisions on their behalf, and which decisions each officer may take.
-These schemes are available to download from our web library which can be found here: Directors' Sub-Delegation Schemes.
+These schemes are available to view in our document library.

 How are these decisions recorded?